DarinDev1000/comparedbstructure/README.md

 4. Setup a database: MariaDB/MySQL
     * If you don't have a database, I suggest MariaDB
     * Mac/Linux check your package manager for MariaDB: "mariadb-server"
+    * Add to package manager: https://downloads.mariadb.org/mariadb/repositories
     * Direct Download: https://mariadb.org/download/

 5. You may want a database browser to view and edit databases
+    * Or edit the database from the command line
+    * `sudo mysql -p` or `mysql -u root -p`
+    * To add a user, in mysql, run:
+    * `GRANT ALL PRIVILEGES ON *.* TO '<username>'@'localhost' IDENTIFIED BY '<password>';`

 6. Create 2 databases in you database server

 7. In the root directory, rename the "sample.env" file to ".env"

-8. In the ".env" file, fill in the information for database 1 and 2
+8. In the ".env" file, fill in the information for database 1 and 2.
+Use the username and password you created.

 9. In the root project directory, run:
+    * `sudo npm install npm@latest -g`
     * `npm install`

 10. This should complete the setup.
 Now run the server.